wsoualhi/k0rdent-gitops/README.md

 ### Setup OIDC for argocd

-**Argocd OIDC setup has already been configured within the repo manifest.** Use the docs below for better understanding and adjusting your setup.
+**Argocd OIDC setup has already been configured within the repo manifests (see the configs below) and being applying using gitops**<br>
+Use the docs below for better understanding and adjusting your setup.

 1. [Configure OIDC for argocd](https://argo-cd.readthedocs.io/en/stable/operator-manual/user-management/#existing-oidc-provider)
 1. Argocd RBAC documentation<br>